flipkart-incubator/optimus/README.md

 Code requires Python 2.7 and Theano 0.7.
 You can go to the [Setting Up page](https://github.com/flipkart-incubator/optimus/wiki/Setting-Up), for instructions on how to quickly set up the python environment required for Optimus.
 Requirements are also listed in the requirements.txt file.

 ## Start Using it
 Visit the [Quick Start](https://github.com/flipkart-incubator/optimus/wiki/Quick-Start) guide to get started on using Optimus!
+I have also written a small [tutorial on Optimus](http://deepthought.ghost.io/train-an-optimum-text-classifier-using-optimus/) on my blog.

 You can compare models trained using optimus to statistical models by using https://github.com/japerk/nltk-trainer, an awesome tool for easily training statistical classifiers.
 If you get some good results on a dataset, I would love to know about them!